Answers To Commonly Asked Questions

 How much should I take?
 Where do I start with dosage?

 The dosage depends on multiple factors including weight, the vehicle of CBD consumption, and CBD/THC tolerance – just to name a few.
 We recommend starting with 10-25 mg per day, or 1 mg for every 20 pounds of weight.
 Start at night about an hour before bedtime to see if it makes you drowsy.
-If it does not, you can take it in the morning or day time.
-You can work your way up to find your sweet spot, but give it a few days before you increase the dosage to see how you feel.
-If you already have CBD or THC in your system you would need to start at a higher dose.
-Note that CBD affects everyone differently at different dosages, but it is made to work naturally with your body.
+If it does not, you may want to take it in the morning or day time.
+You might work your way up to find your sweet spot, but give it a few days before you increase the dosage to see how you feel.
+If you already have CBD or THC in your system you may need to start at a higher dose.
+Note that CBD may affect everyone differently at different dosages, and these guidelines should be used as more of a baseline.
+Always consult your doctor before taking any supplements, including supplements with cannabinoids.

 A quick reference on tincture dosage as it relates to dropper size.
 Typically your standard full dropper equals 1ml.